-The only downside to making these bhajias is it’s hard to make a small batch.
-This recipe makes a large quantity so it’s more practical to make them when you have another family or two over as I did when I made bhajias as an appetizer for a Father’s Day dinner with two of my cousins and their families.
-Besides, it’s so much more fun to make bhajias and share with friends and family.
+The only downside to making these bhajias is that it’s hard to make a small batch.
+This recipe makes a large quantity so it’s more practical to make them when you have another family or two over.
+When I made bhajias recently I had my cousins over for a Father’s Day dinner with two of my cousins and their families.

 For my veggie bhajias I used 1 zucchini, 1 onion, 1 potato, 1 eggplant and 1 bell pepper, despite the modest number of vegetables I still ended up with a generous amount of bhajias, enough for all eleven of us to enjoy!
 Here is a recipe for the most delicious veggie bhajias you will ever have!

 - 1 medium eggplant cut into slices